christian-westbrook/lonelydungeoneer.blog/_posts/2024-06-21-the-first-solo-chainmail-campaign-session-2.md

 I use this space to document my solitary travels through the infinite worlds of tabletop roleplaying games.
 This blog captures session two of *The First Solo Chainmail Campaign*, where I'm using the [Mythic Game Master Emulator](https://www.drivethrurpg.com/en/product/422929/mythic-game-master-emulator-second-edition?affiliate_id=3556094) to run an entirely solo [Original Dungeons & Dragons](https://www.drivethrurpg.com/en/product/28306/od-d-dungeons-dragons-original-edition-0e?affiliate_id=3556094) actual play using [Chainmail](https://www.drivethrurpg.com/en/product/17010/chainmail-rules-for-medieval-miniatures-0e?affiliate_id=3556094) to resolve combats!

 This is a fairly detailed actual play.
 If you're new to the hobby, I want you to know that this level of detail is far from the typical notetaking that occurs during a solo roleplaying session.
 These actual plays are recorded in this format for entertainment purposes only.
-Please don't feel compelled to spell everything out like I have, or even to take notes at all!
+Please don't feel compelled to spell everything out like I have, or even to take notes at all while playing!

 I sincerely hope you enjoy this collision of a modern solo roleplaying system with the original fantasy roleplaying game.
 Now, let's dive into the actual play!
 Happy delving, and **fight on!!**

 *~ The Lonely Dungeoneer*

 *Support the blog on [Patreon](https://patreon.com/TheLonelyDungeoneer?utm_medium=unknown&utm_source=join_link&utm_campaign=creatorshare_creator&utm_content=copyLink)!
 My first Patron can choose any RPG system for me to actual play!
-Many links are affiliate links that support the blog.*
+Many of the links on this site are affiliate links that support the blog.*

 # Session 2